twisted-nematic57/AMSPlusPlus/neofetch68k/README.txt

 program, of course.

 III.
+INTEGRATIONS

+aa

+IV.
 CODE MESSINESS

-The code for neofetch68k is quite ugly.
-It was out of my control, however, because of the limitations of Flib and AMS - I had to fit all the GUI code into a single line, a single Flib call.
+Half of the code for neofetch68k is quite ugly.
+In my defense, it was out of my control because of the limitations imposed by Flib and AMS - I had to fit all the GUI code into a single line, a single Flib call.
+Of course it's ugly.

+See "_computer_readable/README_neofetch.txt" for more info about that.